Noise-Induced Thermalization in Quantum Systems: Methods

-This describes an antiferromagnetic, extended XZ model with next-to-nearest-neighbor interactions.
+This describes an antiferromagnetic, extended {Heisenberg XXZ} model with next-to-nearest-neighbor interactions.
+This is physically well-motivated since most quantum processors are equipped to implement at most nearest- and next-to-nearest-qubit gates \cite{chatterjee2023pairing, zhang2022method}.
+Moreover, cross-talk errors occurring during a quantum processor's evolution also introduce non-local couplings across the qubit architecture and further add on to the non-integrability.
 If the primed coefficients are identically zero, i.e., $J' = J'_{\perp} = 0$, the Hamiltonian becomes integrable and can be solved exactly by converting it to a system of free fermions.
 This is achieved by performing a series of Jordan-Wigner and Bogoliubov transformations to convert the spin operators into spinless fermions \cite{cheraghi2020probing}.
 The resulting squeezed Hamiltonian then takes the form of a 1D superconductor that can be solved exactly.
-By introducing next-to-nearest neighbor couplings, $J', J'_\perp \neq 0$, we make the Hamiltonian non-integrable and allow information to spread more freely through the Hilbert space.
-The choice of such a Hamiltonian is physically well-motivated since most quantum processors are equipped to implement at most nearest- and next-to-nearest-qubit gates \cite{chatterjee2023pairing, zhang2022method}.
-Moreover, cross-talk errors occurring during a quantum processor's evolution also introduce non-local couplings across the qubit architecture and further add on to the non-integrability. \\
+By introducing next-to-nearest neighbor couplings, $J', J'_\perp \neq 0$, we make the Hamiltonian non-integrable and allow information to spread more freely through the Hilbert space. \\

+{ We select this model as a representative platform to demonstrate noise-assisted Gibbs state preparation due to its generic and non-integrable form.
+Apart from total energy, we see that by transforming $\frac{1}{2}(\sigma^x_i \sigma^x_{i+j} + \sigma^y_i \sigma^y_{i+j}) = \sigma^+_i \sigma^-_{i+j} + \sigma^-_i \sigma^+_{i+j}$ for some $i,j \in \{1,2\}$, the Hamiltonian conserves only the total spin parity and simplifies our numerical computations.
+We note that this model is almost as non-integrable as the mixed-field Ising model, and neither our model or the noise we apply are special beyond preserving one conservation law that simplifies out computations.} \\